vishalvoid/cohort-2.0-handwritten-notes-harkirat-100xdevs/Notes/Week_2/Node_Express_and_Development.md

 to get the data. we need bodyparser(depreciated) now express gives this feature under the hood. so we can use  `app.use(express.json())`

+we can use body-parser the body-parsermodule enables us to parse incoming request bodies in a middleware.
+Express.js server needs to know what type of data you're sending oer thenetwork, so it knows how to parse it.

 > We should use nodemon for auto start of server after every change made saved.

 **What is an Environment Variable ( ENV ) ?**